-"We made this product to check the quality of ship welds more accurately and efficiently, to save time and money and create a safer and more professional work environment.
-The cost of inspecting a large ship of 2,000 metric tons for errors can run into billions of VND, with much time also spentby workers climbing up and down the ship.
-Only a few robots are needed to do this more simply", said Mr. Thanh.
+"We made this product to check the quality of ship welds more accurately and effectively, to save time and money, and create a safer and more professional work environment.
+The cost of inspecting a large ship of 2,000 metric tons for errors can run into thousands of dollars, with much time also spent by workers climbing up and down the ship.
+Only a few robots are needed to do this more simply," said Mr. Thanh.